Notogynaphallia nawei: Description

+The species lacks a glandular margin, and the prostatic vesicle is intrabulbar with two regions: a tubular proximal portion and a globose distal portion, with a narrow lumen.
+The female atrium is tubular distally, but wide proximally.

 Etymology

 The specific epithet nawei comes from the Toba word naweĨ, which means "black", and refers to the dorsal color of the species.

 Distribution

 Notogynaphallia nawei is found in native forests of the Formosa Province, Argentina, part of the Gran Chaco region.